apexcz/DevOps-Course-Starter/README.md

 To run the unit and integration tests, use the command ``poetry run pytest tests``.
 This will run any test defined in a function matching the pattern ``test_*`` or ``*_test``, in any file matching the same patterns, in the ``tests`` directory.

-To run the selenium, first change the CHROME_DRIVER_PATH in the ``test_browser.py`` file in the tests_e2e directory to your own selenium chromedriver path.
-Please ensure to add the chromedriver on your $PATH.
+To run the selenium, please ensure to add the selenium chromedriver on your $PATH.
 Then run, ``poetry run pytest tests_e2e``.
+Remember, that you must have Chrome web browser installed.

 Note that the selenium tests creates a ``DummyBoard`` on Trello which gets deleted after test completion.